Cloumy074/Vanier_420-SF3-RE_F25_Team-Project/docs/project_plan/ProjectPlan_WavesSimulator.typ

 == Model-View-Controller (MVC)
 === Model (Logic & Data Structure)
+The core of the application is built up with the wave equations and their parameters.
+Thus, the main data structure will include all parameters needed to define a wave, configured by the user through the user interface.
+The application would also guide the user to understand how to use the simulator through the `Help` menu.
+Aside, user can also save the parameters defined in the simulator in a local file and load it back when needed.
+Graph exporting feature will also be implemented to allow user to save the wave graph as an image file.

 === View (UI/UX Design)
 The root of user interface will be implemented by using BorderPane Layout from JavaFx.
 This root will be divided into different sections: